 There will be many similarities with others TCG (in the form of creatures and spells), but unlike most classical games (it is named the sempiter Magic: The Gathering) that changes completely is the feeling of playing a DOTA thanks to the presence of 3 gaming fields and 5 heroes to place on the different wools, creep the spawns every turn, just like during matches.

-Every hero you have seen in DOTA will be in the game with his skills and therefore the mechanics will also be similar to Heroes that will boost gold farming to speed up the purchase of item cards to equip themselves with their heroes, with the difference that we will not need other 4
+Every hero you have seen in DOTA will be in the game with his abilities and therefore the mechanics will also be similar with Heroes who will booster the gold farming to speed up the purchase of item cards to equip on their heroes, with the difference that we will not need other 4

 idiots playmates.
 Unlike DOTA 2, strategies can also be used that directly affect spell-wagging rules that vary in board skills, thus giving you more strategic depth to a title that might already have enough.

-Anyway, what we will see on the cards of Artifact it will be a clear reference to what you might see in a game of DOTA 2, so we'll see if Valve he will succeed in the humble and complicated project of moving to a TCG the sensations and the mechanics of a MOBA convincingly.
+Anyway, what we will see on the cards of Artifact it will be a clear reference to what you might see in a game of DOTA 2, so we'll see if Valve will succeed in the difficult and complicated project of transporting in a TCG the sensations and the mechanics of a MOBA convincingly.